mluis7/xml2xpath/README.md

 ## TL;DR

-> You see, in this world there's two kinds of people, my friend: Those with loaded guns and those who dig.
-You dig.
-(The Good, The Bad and The Ugly)
+> You see, in this world there's two kinds of people, my friend:
+> Those with loaded guns and those who dig.
+> You dig.
+>
+> (The Good, The Bad and The Ugly)

-... those with TL;DR, and those who read.
-You read.
+_... those with TL;DR, and those who read._

-Just kidding :-D
+_You read._

+:smirk: :satisfied:

-A common use case could be to start passing the xpath expression of a known element in the tree
+Start by passing the xpath expression of a known element in the tree and get the xpath expression of the elements under it.

     xml2xpath.sh -a -s "//table[@id[.='t1']]" -l resources/test.html